ontoportal/documentation/docs/_steps/registration.md

 The license is associated to the Appliance ID for the Appliance, which is unique for every Appliance.

-## Obtaining the Appliance ID
+## Obtaining and providing the Appliance ID

-_reference previous step?_
+To obtain your Appliance ID, visit the License tab of the Administration page for your Appliance.
+(This would be at the URL `http://{my-appliance-hostname}/admin#licensing`.)

+You can see the Appliance ID in text on that page.
+Copy it for use in the next step.

 ### Entering Appliance ID and completing registration form

 Once you have the Appliance ID, put this information into your registration form.
 Once all required fields are complete, click on the Request License button.

 You should receive a notification by email that your request has been submitted.